Why was MMAP looking in Luang Prabang province and not somewhere else?

 If this concept is correct, then it means that downstream peoples in mainland Southeast Asia began to live in agricultural settlements later than people in China, and did not do so until influenced by outsiders.
 But data from northern Vietnam indicate that at least some Southeast Asian agricultural communities might have developed independently.

 Because of its geographic location, northern Laos–and particularly Luang Prabang province–is likely to hold answers to the debate over these alternative possibilities.

 Links to the Ban Chiang cultural tradition in Thailand?

 MMAP hopes to find out if agricultural development upstream in Laos might have been related to that of the Ban Chiang cultural tradition sites downstream.
 Ban Chiang cultural tradition sites also lie in the middle Mekong basin, but on the opposite bank of the river in northeast Thailand.
-These sites have been studied for more than three decades.
+These sites have been studied for more than four decades.
 The Ban Chiang tradition has the oldest agricultural societies found in the middle Mekong so far, although the date and source for its beginnings are controversial.